rudolfolah/chaincrafter/README.md

     * Add custom functions to process the input variables
 * Integration with OpenAI API (llama.cpp in progress)
 * Async calls to models
+* Load Prompts and Chains from YAML using Catalogs
+    * Makes it easier to share prompts and chains between projects
+    * Build up a prompts library
+* Split documents to be loaded into LLMs into smaller chunks:
+    * Supports HTML, JSON, Markdown, ReStructuredText, RTF, XML and plain text
+    * Supports CSV and Excel files
+    * Supports Word Documents, Powerpoint Presentations, ODTs and PDFs

 <!--docs-index-start-->
 # Python